MyNameIsTakenOMG/aws-sysops-associate/README.md

   - cloudtrail records api calls
   - cloudtrail captures other related events that might have a security or compliance impact on your AWS account or might help you troubleshoot operational problems.
   - CloudTrail records these events as non-API service events: RotationFailed event, RotationSucceeded event, RotationAbandoned event, CancelSecretVersionDelete event,...
-  - Combine with CloudWatch Logs and CloudWatch alarms for automations
+  - Combine with CloudWatch Logs using Metric filter and CloudWatch alarms for automations